Calvados e Calvados Pays d’Auge: all you need to know about the legendary apple cider distillate

 Calvados classification

-The finest is Calvados Pays d’Auge, rich and nuanced, produced with apples from the same region and subjected to two distillations, strictly made with discontinuous copper stills.
-Distillation is slower and more accurate and the complexity of the final product is also more nuanced.
+The best is Calvados Pays d’Auge, which is rich and complex, made with apples from the same area, and distilled twice in copper stills that don’t touch each other.
+Distillation is slower and more accurate, and the complexity of the final product is also more nuanced.

-Calvados di Domfrontais, produced in the region of the same name, uses 15% of the poiré de pere (pear cider), an addition that makes it softer even more fascinating.
+Calvados de Domfrontais, made in the same region, contains 15% poiré de pere (pear cider), which makes it even softer and more intriguing.

 Calvados production area

-Once again the French do not allow shortcuts and are distinguished by transparency and adherence to the terroir: Calvados is the region in which it was born, the Pays d’Auge is the neighboring region, each area corresponds to a product with a well-defined area.
+Again, the French don’t take short cuts and are known for being honest and true to the terroir.
+Calvados is the region where it was born, Pays d’Auge is the region next to it, and each region has a product that comes from a well-defined area.

 Calvados aging

-V.O., Vielle Réserve, V.S.O.P., indicates distillates with four years of aging.
+V.O., Vielle Réserve, or V.S.O.P., indicates distillates with four years of aging.

 How to serve Calvados: how do you drink it?

-It is the most flexible and wide-ranging distillate: aged cheeses if it is fruity, chocolate for the most bitter and tenacious, smoked salmon, spoon desserts, apple pie and fruit crumble.
+It is the most flexible and wide-ranging distillate: aged cheeses if it is fruity, chocolate for the most bitter and tenacious; smoked salmon; desserts such as tiramisù and zuppa inglese; apple pie; and fruit crumble.